 One of the most enchanting areas of Russia is the Kamchatka peninsula.
 It is how the earth must have looked like in prehistoric times.
-A Lost World that is still not discovered.
-Amidst active volcanoes you see how brown bears hunt for salmon, you can take a boat trip, a helicopter flight or climb a volcano.
+A lost world that is still not discovered.
+Amidst active volcanoes you see how brown bears hunt for salmon, you can take a boat trip or climb a volcano.
 Kamchatka however is only a suitable destination for experienced travelers.
 The residents hardly speak English, so basic knowledge of Russian comes in handy.
 The country is so wild and vast that transport is often only possible by helicopter or by boat.
 Kamchatka seems the end of the world.
 Which it is also is on our world map.

 Kamchatka is a peninsula in the east of Russia.
 It is therefore closer to Alaska than to Europe.
 Kamchatka, including the Commandeur Islands, are 370,000 km2 in size and have around 380,000 inhabitants, three-quarters of whom live in the capital.
 30% of whole the district is protected nature reserve.
 Two volcanic mountain ranges run across the island, the Sredinny Chain and the Eastern Chain.
 Also there are 150 volcanoes, of which 28 still active.
 Around the capital Petropavlovsk are three volcanoes, the Avachinsky, Koryaksky and Kozelsky.
 The Avacha is the most climbed and offers beautiful views.

 The most notable animals are bears and wolves.
 Large fish such as salmon, a popular prey of bears and Steller's White-tailed Eagles live in the lakes and rivers.
 There are otters, seals, sea lions and seabirds who live along the coasts.
 Reindeers are seen in the more northerly areas.